-- 8.01 Evaluation for Issuance of Debt Obligations.
-The city treasurer shall evaluate and consider various conditions, including but not limited to the following, when analyzing, reviewing, and recommending the issuance of debt obligations: - a) Appropriate use of debt; - b) Financing and funding alternatives; - c) Acquisition and construction cash flow projections; - d) Impact on the General Fund and other operating funds; - e) Debt burden on tax base or user fees; - f) Availability and sufficiency of pledged revenues for current and future debt service; - g) Debt coverage and other ratios, debt security, reserve requirements, and proposed debt covenants. - 8.02 Conditions for Issuance of Debt Obligations.
-The issuance of all debt obligations is subject to approval by the city treasurer and council.
-In addition, the issuance of debt obligations is subject to but not limited to the following requirements: - a) Debt financing shall not be obtained to fund operations. - b) Capital projects to be financed should first be developed and approved in accordance with the capital improvement process. - c) The city treasurer will seek input from the city's external financial advisor and bond counsel and carefully consider the debt service structure, timing, terms, and other such matters concerning each debt issuance. - d) The debt portfolio's principal and interest payments should generally be structured to result in level debt service or to align with the useful life of the assets, unless an alternate structure is warranted.
+- d) The debt portfolio's principal and interest payments should generally be structured to result in level debt service or to align with the useful life of the assets, unless an alternate structure is warranted.
 Deferral of principal is discouraged. - e) The weighted average maturity of the debt issuance should generally be no greater than the reasonably expected average economic life of all the assets being financed. - f) Debt proceeds will reasonably be utilized within three years, and in approved circumstances five-years, in compliance with Internal Revenue Service (IRS) regulations. - g) Debt obligations must comply with all applicable federal, state, and local laws, regulations, and covenants. - 8.03 Outside Professional Services.
-The city treasurer (and city attorney for bond counsel services) shall be responsible for the solicitation, selection, and securing of professional services required to assist the city in the issuance and administration of its debt obligations.
+The city treasurer/chief financial officer (and city attorney for bond counsel services) shall be responsible for the solicitation, selection, and securing of professional services required to assist the city in the issuance and administration of its debt obligations.
 The city shall use an external financial advisor on all debt issuances.
 The external financial advisor will have a fiduciary responsibility to the city, will have the proper experience and qualifications to advise the city, and will comply with all applicable municipal advisor rules and regulations promulgated by the Securities and Exchange Commission (SEC) and Municipal Securities Rulemaking Board (MSRB).
 The financial advisory relationship will be evidenced through a written contract.
-The solicitation and selection of outside professionals shall be done in conformance with the city's procurement code and competitive selection process for professional service contracts.

-8.04 Types of Debt Obligations:
+The solicitation and selection of outside professionals shall be done in conformance with the city's procurement code and competitive selection process for professional service contracts. - 8.04 Types of Debt Obligations: